DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing

 There is a considerable amount of work on the application of differentially private algorithms to various machine learning problems, including regression~\cite{zhang2012functional, chaudhuri2008privacy, zheng2017collect}, online learning~\cite{agarwal2017price}, graphical models~\cite{bernstein2017differentially}, empirical risk minimization~\cite{chaudhuri2011differentially, song2013stochastic, bassily2014private, chaudhuri2011differentially, imtiaz2021cape, naima2023fmdp}, and deep learning~\cite{abadi2017protection, abadi2016deep, papernot2016semi}.
 The objectives of these algorithms differ slightly from those of the data publishing algorithms mentioned earlier.
-While differentially private data publishing algorithms focus on designing differentially private datasets at the input end of the pipeline, differentially private algorithms aim to create learning algorithms that yield differentially private models at the output end.
-Since any model trained on a differentially private dataset is also differentially private~\cite{dwork2008differential}, the goals of these learning algorithms represent a more relaxed version of the data publishing algorithms.
+While differentially private data publishing algorithms focus on designing synthetic datasets at the input end of the pipeline, differentially private algorithms aim to create learning algorithms that yield differentially private models at the output end.
+Any model trained on a dataset that is differentially private will also maintain DP~\cite{dwork2008differential}; the goals of these learning algorithms represent a more relaxed version of the data publishing algorithms.
 Unfortunately, these differentially private algorithms do not always guarantee data privacy in adverse scenarios.
 If an attacker gains access to the input side of the pipeline, the entire algorithm may be compromised, thus undermining the security of user data.